Statement

 Lindsy Halleckson’s work lives at the intersection of art, philosophy, and science.
 She uses painting to illuminate the invisible atmospheric implications of climate change.
 Combining scientific research and emotional inquiry, her work highlights human interconnection with the living planet.

-Halleckson has served as an invited collaborator working with atmospheric chemists on projects funded by the National Science Foundation (NSF) and National Oceanic and Atmospheric Administration (NOAA), and one of her paintings appears in the Art x Climate collection as part of the 5th National Climate Assessment (NCA5).
+Halleckson has served as an invited collaborator working with atmospheric chemists on projects funded by the National Science Foundation (NSF), and one of her paintings appears in the Art x Climate collection as part of the 5th National Climate Assessment (NCA5).

 Her work has been shown in galleries across the US and internationally, and her paintings have been commissioned for public and private collections from Martha’s Vineyard to Los Angeles.
 Her work has been recognized through numerous awards and grants including the Minnesota State Arts Board (2018, 2021, 2024), Metropolitan Regional Arts Council/McKnight Foundation (2017, 2023) and Puffin Foundation (2013).